 Since the emergence of SARS-CoV-2, several animal species have been studied to identify potential reservoirs and/or intermediate hosts of the virus.
 Scientists from the Institut Pasteur du Laos and the National University of Laos recently set out to shed light on the evolution of SARS-CoV-2 and explore the potential presence of SARS-CoV-2-related coronaviruses in the natural environment by carrying out a field mission in northern Laos on various bat species living in limestone caves.
 By analyzing samples collected during the mission, scientists from the Institut Pasteur, Université de Paris and the Alfort National Veterinary School (EnvA) were able to identify the existence of SARS-CoV-2-like viruses in the bats.
 These viruses recognize human cells with an efficacy similar to that of the original strain of the SARS-CoV-2 virus.
-The findings were published as a preprint on Research Square on September 17, 2021, prior to peer review with a view to future publication in a scientific journal.
+The findings were published in Nature on February 16, 2022, after having been first published as a preprint on Research Square on September 17, 2021.

 Previous studies have suggested that SARS-CoV-2 is likely to have come from insectivorous bats, given its genomic proximity with various bat coronaviruses.
 But until now no coronaviruses in bats had presented a receptor-binding domain that effectively recognizes the receptor in human cells, like the receptor-binding domain identified in SARS-CoV-2.
 To identify the existence of SARS-CoV-2-related animal coronaviruses in the natural environment, a team of Lao scientists carried out a field mission on bats living in limestone habitats in northern Laos.